You are here because you have been searching for answers to cataract questions.

 Ocular examination is performed in clinic.
-This may include, but are not limited to, refraction, slit lamp biomicroscopy, ocular surface examination, ophthalmic pressure checks, and dilated fundus examination.
-Once eye diagnostic results are available, intraocular lens implant computation may be made and the power is chosen.
-This power is unique for your eyes, and is ordered from the distributors.
-If they are available in stock, then they may be delivered within a day or two.
-If they are unavailable, it may take 1-2 weeks for shipping from the manufacturer.
-If the lens needs to be customized, then they may be prepaid fully then ordered.
+This may include, but is not limited to, refraction, slit-lamp biomicroscopy, ocular surface examination, ophthalmic pressure checks, and dilated fundus examination.
+Once eye diagnostic results are available, intraocular lens implant computation may be made, and the power is chosen.
+This power is unique to your eyes and is ordered from the distributors.
+If they are available in stock, they may be delivered within a day or two.
+If they are unavailable, shipping from the manufacturer may take 1-2 weeks.
+If the lens needs to be customized, it may be fully prepaid and ordered.
 Customized lenses may take 6-12 weeks to make and deliver.

 Cataract screening tests (refraction, biometry, specular microscopy, topography, dry eye keratograph, retina fundus photos, OCT, etc.) are performed at the eye center/institute.
 The results are generally valid for around 90 days.
 We prefer to repeat the tests for cataract surgeries performed after 3 months from the date of examination.

 Blood extraction, ECG, and x-ray, if necessary, are requested and performed at the laboratory.
 If they are not within normal limits, then a medical clearance will be requested.
 Laboratory results are usually accepted for review within one to two weeks from extraction/imaging.

 Laboratory results are taken to the internist for cardiopulmonary clearance.
 Blood sugar and blood pressures are commonly silently elevated in our subset of patients.
 If you do not have a current internal medicine doctor, we can refer you to one.